-DoorDash Has Pulled Ahead of GrubHub, Uber Eats in the On-Demand Food Delivery Race
+DoorDash Business Model has surged ahead of GrubHub, Uber Eats in the On-Demand Food Delivery Race.

 It has come a long way from keeping students at Stanford well fed.
 A year ago, DoorDash looked like just another meal delivery app maker on its way out.
 The company was burning cash as it struggled to stand apart from that of Uber Eats, GrubHub Inc. It had recently sold shares that valued the company at less than its previous funding.

 Then something strange happened: